 Understand Gauge element in a page

 A gauge is used to visualize single-valued metrics, such as revenue performance for the year-to-date or other marketing and sales goals.
 In other words, a gauge visually represents a goal/target and how your business metric is progressing towards that goal/target.
+This element is great for displaying KPIs, such as average duration of support executive’s calls, number of bugs raised, number of solved risks, etc.

 For example, a gauge can be used to show the current sales progress of a team and how far the team is from the monthly target.